San Diego Dental Implants

 - Healing takes a lot of time.
 Proper healing of the gums, as well as bone integration to the implant screw, is essential for the success of dental implants but it can take months.
 It also requires a lot of maintenance as it heals – as well as trips to the dentist – to ensure that bone growth and recovery is going well.

 Done right, dental implants have an impressive 98% success rate.
-If you want to learn more about San Diego implant dentistry, or if you want to find out if you’re a good candidate for implants, visit or call our Carmel Valley office at (858) 755-8993.
-You can also call our Chula Vista office at (619) 656-6785 and San Marcos office at (760) 798-1768 to set an appointment with our oral surgeon!
+If you want to learn more about San Diego implant dentistry, or if you want to find out if you’re a good candidate for implants, call us!
+Contact our Chula Vista office at (619) 656-6785 or the San Marcos office at (760) 798-1768 to set an appointment with our oral surgeon!